 Appointing Yourself as the Trustee

 From a legal standpoint, you can appoint yourself as the Trustee of any trust you create, whether it is a revocable or irrevocable trust.
 Appointing yourself as the Trustee of an irrevocable trust in which you are also the Settlor, however, would almost always defeat the purpose of making the trust irrevocable.
 Making a trust irrevocable protects the assets held by the trust.
 If you are the Trustee though, you continue to control those assets so the protection typically afforded assets held in an irrevocable living trust would disappear.
 On the other hand, appointing yourself as the Trustee of a revocable living trust is often advantageous to the goal.
 For instance, if incapacity planning is your goal, you need to appoint yourself as the Trustee as well as appoint someone you wish to take over control of your assets during your incapacity as the successor Trustee.
 Once the trust has been established you transfer all major assets into the trust.
 As long as you are capable, you control and manage those assets as the Trustee of the trust.
 If you become incapacitated, your designated successor Trustee takes over management of the trust assets until you can resume as the Trustee.
 Because the trust is a revocable trust, you are also able to modify the trust easily as well as move assets in and out of the trust with ease.

 For additional information, please join us for an upcoming FREE online seminar.
-If you have questions or concerns about appointing yourself as Trustee of your trust, contact the experienced trust and estate planning attorneys at O’Reilly Law by calling 332-456-0500.
+If you have questions or concerns about appointing yourself as Trustee of your trust, contact the experienced trust and estate planning attorney at O’Reilly Law Firm PLLC by calling 332-456-0500.